 We are exposed to changes in foreign currency exchange rates.
-Operations outside of the U.S. accounted for 34.2% of 2010 revenue and 36.7% of 2009 revenue, and are concentrated principally in the U.K., Canada and Mexico.
+Operations outside of the United States accounted for 32.5% of 2011 revenue and 34.2% of 2010 revenue, and are concentrated principally in the U.K., Canada and Mexico.
 We translate the revenues and expenses of our foreign operations using average exchange rates prevailing during the period.
-The effect of a 10.0% change in foreign currency exchange rates among the U.S. dollar versus the Canadian dollar, pound sterling and Mexican peso as of January 1, 2011, at current levels of foreign debt and operations would result in our revenues in 2010 changing by \$57.8 million and our gross profit in 2010 changing by \$6.4 million.
-These changes would not be material to our cash flows and results of operations.
+The effect of a 10.0% change in foreign currency exchange rates among the U.S. dollar versus the Canadian dollar, pound sterling and Mexican peso as of December 31, 2011, at current levels of foreign debt and operations would result in our revenues in 2011 changing by \$7.7 million and our gross profit in 2011 changing by \$7.7 million.
+This change would be material to our cash flows and our results of operations.

 Our primary exposure to foreign currency exchange rates relates to transactions in which the currency collected from customers is different from the currency utilized to purchase the product sold.
-In 2010, we entered into foreign currency contracts to hedge some of these currency exposures for which natural hedges do not exist.
+In 2011, we entered into foreign currency contracts to hedge some of these currency exposures for which natural hedges do not exist.
 Natural hedges exist when purchases and sales within a specific country are both denominated in the same currency and, therefore, no exposure exists to hedge with foreign exchange forward, option, or swap contracts (collectively, the "foreign exchange contracts").
 We do not enter into foreign exchange contracts for trading purposes.
 The risk of loss on a foreign exchange contract is the risk of non-performance by the counterparties, which we minimize by limiting our counterparties to major financial institutions.
 The fair values of the foreign exchange contracts, which are \$0.6 million, are estimated using market quotes.
-As of January 1, 2011, we had outstanding foreign exchange forward contracts with notional amounts of \$19.7 million.
+As of December 31, 2011, we had outstanding foreign exchange forward contracts with notional amounts of \$14.7 million.